alexanderlange53/BEKKs/README.md

 ![](man/figures/est_vola.png)

-The estimated conditional covariances can be used for risk management purposes, for example, to calculate VaR at the 99% level in accordance with Basel regulations.
+The estimated conditional correlations can be used for risk management purposes, for example, to calculate VaR at the 1% nominal coverage level in accordance with Basel regulations.

 ```r
 v1 <- VaR(m1)